CyberAmanX/T-pot-Honeypot-on-Azure-Cloud/README.md

 This project demonstrates the deployment and configuration of **[T-Pot Honeypot](https://github.com/telekom-security/tpotce)** on an **Azure Cloud Virtual Machine**.

-T-Pot is a **multi-honeypot platform** integrating several honeypot technologies (e.g., Cowrie, Dionaea, Elastihoney, etc.) into a single environment.
-It provides researchers, defenders, and cybersecurity learners with real-world attack data and insights.

 By deploying it on **Azure Cloud Infrastructure**, this project focuses on:

 * 📊 Collecting live attack telemetry